 Travel isn’t always easy on our bodies.
 We’re often sleep deprived, we’re exposed to more germs, and our immune systems might not be functioning at full strength.
 When you add junk food, crashing blood sugar, and bad airplane snacks to the mix, it’s a recipe for meltdowns and perhaps even a bad case of the flu.

 I know because I’ve been there – and I’m pretty much an expert at flying and eating healthy.
 With about a dozen annual trips across country, plus my work as a nutritional health coach and recipe developer, I’ve got a few tasty (and nourishing!) travel tricks up my sleeve.

-Below you’ll find my favorite tips to stay healthy while on the road (and on the go) this holiday season + my most nutritious & delicious recipes for helping you feel great along the way!
+Below you’ll find my healthy travel snacks and favorite tips to stay healthy while on the road and on the go!

 But I bet you already knew that, right?
 Pack your own water bottle and if you’re particularly concerned about hydration, add a teaspoon of chia seeds to your empty water bottle.
 Once you add water, the chia seeds will plump up and help you stay hydrated longer.

 Kill two birds with one stone by packing snacks that are also hydrating.

 - Strips of bell peppers